 So many people have grappled with guilt and shame throughout the year about their relative safety, security, or privilege.

-When you gratitude shame yourself, you don’t accept, validate, or normalise your emotions, including the negative ones, which are both warranted and healthy.
+What does gratitude shaming mean?
+When you gratitude-shame yourself, you don’t accept, validate, or normalize your emotions, including the negative ones, which are both warranted and healthy.

 Practicing gratitude is one of the most beneficial things we can do for our mental health and relationships, but the idea that gratitude means you can’t hurt or suffer is toxic.

 Your sharing helps others to share.
-We all need validation sometimes, even if it’s just to hear, “wow, that’s really tough.”
+It's easy to feel alone in our struggles and remembering that others might relate to our experience can really help.
+We all need validation sometimes, even if it’s just to hear “Wow, that’s really tough.”

 Everything is relative and all feelings are relevant.
 Two people who have the exact same experiences would feel differently about the experience.
 This is why we should never compare our pain with someone else’s.

-You matter and building self-worth is important.
-If you feel that you need support can you challenge yourself to reach out?
+You matter.
+Building self-worth is important to avoid pushing your problems aside for not being "serious enough".
+If you feel that you need support, can you challenge yourself to reach out?

-If you could do with some support today I’d really encourage you to take that step to get it.
+If you could do with some support today, please take that step to get it.
 It’s okay to not be okay.